 Some students decide to pursue further academic study, such as a Masters degree.
 The study of law at Warwick teaches analytical skills and the ability to organise a heavy workload, as well as giving students an appreciation of the way law operates within society.
 Students find that they are much in demand, as the intellectual rigour of the degree, combined with their own abilities make them very attractive as recruits for a wide range of employers.

-Student Careers and Skills based in University House, is able to provide support tailored to students’ needs, including one-to-one appointments, workshops, mock interviews and resources online and in the Careers Hub.
+Student Opportunity based in University House, is able to provide support tailored to students’ needs, including one-to-one appointments, workshops, mock interviews and resources online and in the Careers Hub.
 There is a dedicated careers consultant for law students, Anna Preston, who can help you make the most of your time at Warwick and assist you with choices for after your studies.

 For further information please visit the Student Careers & Skills website.